neolovepineapple/GSoC_iregnetonCRAN/GSoC_AoNi.md

 ![](GSoC_AoNi_files/figure-markdown_github/unnamed-chunk-7-1.png)

-In this plot, the time cost of glmnet didn't change to much with the increasing of sample size.
+In this plot, the time cost of glmnet didn't change too much with the increasing of sample size.
 What if I repeat the original dataset for 1000 times and add the sample size to 100,000?
 This time I only run the test on glmnet.

 ``` r
 #expend the dataset to 100k